Jayashree-D/docs/designs/physical-led.md

              `-/xyz/openbmc_project/led/physical/ledN
 ```

-Following modules will be updated for this implementation
+Following modules will be updated for this implementation.

  - OpenBMC - meta-phosphor
  - Phosphor-led-sysfs